rescribet/link-redux/README.md

 * When combining multiple properties into a single view - e.g. geo-coordinates (latd, latm, latns, longd, longew, longm)

-When a property has no view registered, and the resolved value is a NamedNode (a link/href), it'll automatically mount a LinkedResourceContainer so the nested resource is rendered.
+When a property has no view registered, and the resolved value is a NamedNode (a link/href), it'll automatically mount a Resource so the nested resource is rendered.

 ```JSX Harmony
 import { Property } from 'link-redux';